29sayantanc/Parrot-Stt/README.md

     *   Ensure your microphone is properly configured and selected as the default input device in Windows sound settings.
     *   Speak clearly and at a moderate pace.
     *   The application automatically handles microphone sample rates, but very unusual configurations might still cause issues.
+*   **AI Processing Issues:**
+    *   Ensure Ollama is running and the selected model is installed
+    *   Check that you have sufficient VRAM for the chosen model
+    *   Try reducing the context size if processing is too slow
 *   **Application Not Quitting:**
     *   Right-click the system tray icon and select "Quit."
 This is the proper way to shut down the application.